Kwasi Sibo

-Kwasi Sibo (born 24 January 1998) is a Ghanaian professional footballer who plays as a midfielder for Spanish club Amorebieta.
+Kwasi Sibo (born 24 June 1998) is a Ghanaian professional footballer who plays as a midfielder for La Liga club Real Oviedo and the Ghana national team.

-Career
+Club career

 Sibo began his career with Ghanaian side Cheetah FC before joining Armenian Premier League side Banants in September 2017.
 The following year, he signed for Premier League side Watford on a long-term deal.

-In January 2019, he joined Albanian Superliga side Skënderbeu Korçë on loan until the end of the season.
+In January 2019, Sibo joined Albanian Superliga side Skënderbeu Korçë on loan until the end of the season.
 The following season he spent some time training with Udinese before heading to Spain to join Ibiza on a season-long loan deal.

 On 12 August 2020, it was announced Sibo would remain on loan at the Spanish side for another season.
-In August 2021, Sibo signed permanently with Betis Deportivo Balompié.
+In August 2021, he signed permanently with Real Betis, being assigned to the reserves in Primera División RFEF.

+On 5 September 2022, Sibo joined SD Amorebieta also in the third division.
+He helped in the club's promotion to Segunda División in his first season, but suffered relegation in his second.

+On 4 July 2024, Sibo joined Real Oviedo in the second division on a two-year deal.

 Personal life

-Sibo is the younger brother of fellow Ghanaian footballer Simon Zibo who plays for Esperança de Lagos.
+Sibo is the younger brother of fellow Ghanaian footballer Simon Zibo.